lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

       - AAL
       - Rofkova

-For this study, we only used the Automated Anatomical Labelling Atlas (AAL): doi:10.1006/nimg.2001.0978
+For this study, we only used the Automated Anatomical Labelling Atlas [(AAL)](doi:10.1006/nimg.2001.0978)

 ▶️ **Order for the functions:**